voteamerica/backend/docker/README.md

 sh ./start-compose-local-frontend.sh
 ```

-Awesome, you are up and running!
+That's it, you are up and running!
 Head to http://localhost:4000 in your browser to see the running app.

 ##### Stopping & cleaning up the environment